-CURRICULUM DESIGN

-NON-THESIS OPTION

-An alternative to the thesis is the successful completion of two major papers, as described below.
+PLAN B: NON-THESIS OPTION One alternative to the thesis is the successful completion of two major papers.
 The first of these papers will be written in conjunction with ML 580.
 The second paper will be written while enrolled in ML 597 Non-Thesis Independent Project.
 The independent research projects approved each year will be presented in an annual colloquium.
-Students who do not complete their independent project while enrolled in ML 597 are required to pay a continuation fee.

-For more information regarding the Non-Thesis option, refer to the Information and Guidelines for the Non-Thesis Project booklet.

-CORE COURSES FOR THESIS/LAP OPTION:
+For more information regarding the Non-Thesis Option, refer to the Thesis/LAP Project & Non-Thesis Project Guidelines booklet.
+Students who do not complete their independent project within a year of registering for ML 597 are required to pay a continuation fee each trimester.
+PLAN C: COMPREHENSIVE EXAM SEMINAR The third completion option involves one paper written in conjunction with ML 580 (as in Plan B) and a Comprehensive Exam Seminar (ML 589).
+This course must be taken as the last course in the program or in conjunction with another course during the last term.
+This course is taken on a pass/fail basis, and when the course and the oral, written, and take-home examinations are successfully completed, the program requirements will be satisfied.
+CORE COURSES FOR THESIS/LAP OPTION (PLAN A):

 (3.5 course credits)

 The following core courses are required for all Thesis/LAP students in the MAL program:

 - ML 510 Visions of Leadership

 - ML 514 Research Methods

+- ML 592 Thesis/LAP Consultation I

-- ML 592 Thesis/LAP Consultation (0.5 course)
+- ML 593 Thesis/LAP Consultation II (0.5 course)

-ML 592 is taken in conjunction with ML 594.

-- ML 593 Leadership Research Seminar I (0.5 course) - ML 594 Leadership Research Seminar II (0.5 course) (ML 592, 593, and 594 are to be taken in a student's last two consecutive terms or after the student has completed at least five electives and ML 510.)
-CORE COURSES FOR NON-THESIS OPTION: (4.0 course credits) - ML 510 Visions of Leadership - ML 514 Research Methods - ML 580 Contemporary Theories of Leadership - ML 597 Non-Thesis Independent Project
+CORE COURSES FOR NON-THESIS OPTION (PLAN B): (4.0 course credits)

+- (4.0 course creaits)

+- ML 510 Visions of Leadership

+- ML 514 Research Methods

+- ML 580 Contemporary Theories of Leadership

+- ML 597 Non-Thesis Independent Project

+CORE COURSES FOR THE COMPREHENSIVE EXAM SEMINAR OPTION (PLAN C):

+(4.0 course credits)

+- ML 510 Visions of Leadership

+- ML 514 Research Methods

+- ML 580 Contemporary Theories of Leadership

-ELECTIVE COURSES FOR BOTH OPTIONS: (at least 7.0 course credits) The MAL program requires that seven elective courses be selected from the following course list: - ML 511 Creativity and the Problem-Solving Process - ML 520 Self-Identity, Values, and Personal Growth - ML 521 Methods of Critical Thought - ML 525 Personality and Systems Theory: Perspectives on Leadership - ML 527 Spirituality and Leadership in the Workplace - ML 530 Ethics in Communication - ML 531 The Dynamics of Change - ML 535 Organizational Theory and Leadership - ML 540 Political Leadership: Theory and Practice - ML 545 Decision Making and Leadership - ML 550 Communication, Decision Making, and Technology - ML 557 Language of Leadership - ML 560 Developing a Multicultural Perspective - ML 565 Women and Leadership - ML 580 Colloquium on Contemporary Theories of Leadership (elective for Thesis/ LAP Option students) - ML 598 Independent Study - ML 599 Special Topics
+CURRICULUM DESIGN ELECTIVE COURSES FOR ALL OPTIONS: (at least 7.0 course credits) The MAL program requires that seven elective courses be selected from the following course list: - ML 511 Creativity and the Problem-Solving Process - ML 520 Self-Identity, Values, and Personal Growth - ML 521 Methods of Critical Thought - ML 525 Personality and Systems Theory: Perspectives on Leadership - ML 527 Spirituality and Leadership in the Workplace - ML 530 Ethics in Communication - ML 531 The Dynamics of Change - ML 535 Organizational Theory and Leadership - ML 539 Communicating a Self in the Modern Organization - ML 540 Political Leadership: Theory and Practice - ML 545 Decision Making and Leadership - ML 548 Coaching and Consulting - ML 550 Communication, Decision Making, and Technology - ML 557 Language of Leadership - ML 560 Developing a Multicultural Perspective - ML 565 Women and Leadership - ML 568 The Global Business Environment - ML 580 Colloquium on Contemporary Theories of Leadership - ML 598 Independent Study (special permission required) - ML 599 Topics: special courses offered only once or twice